swift502/Krteq/README.md

 Case can be found in [production/case](production/case).
 Designed for PLA, 100% infill, 0.15mm.
 The top and the bottom pieces just snap together, no screws needed.
 The PCB is then sandwiched between the two parts.

 Top case has a "Keychron" variant, which adjusts stabilizer cutouts for their non-standard [triangular stem design](https://www.keychron.com/blogs/news/the-design-details-of-our-keychron-low-profile-keyboard-stabilizers).
 Make sure to check if your keycaps use the straight or triangular stem design if you plan on using low-profile Keychron keycaps.

+## Build

+Most of the PCB is meant to come pre-assembled from a PCB manufacturer.
+In that case, the only thing left to solder is the MCU.
+I recommend using a socket header for easy Pico replacement, but it can obviously be soldered directly as well.

+Once the MCU is soldered, connect the cable.
+Screw the cable's panel end to the inside wall of the case, then connect the other end to the Pico.
+The cable is necessary to rotate the USB port orientation, but also to protect Pico's onboard USB port from snapping, which can happen if it's stressed over time.

+Finally, slide the top case over the whole assembly, place the switches and keycaps, and you're done!

 ## QnA